Sage-Bionetworks/schematic/README.md

 Note: The service account mode of authentication is still being tested and certain functionalities (for our app) which leverage Google Apps Script API are [not fully compatible with this mode](https://developers.google.com/apps-script/api/concepts).
 So we recommend you follow the first command in this section.

-When you are using the Google credentials in the `credentials.json` file for authentication, you will be prompted to download a `token.pickle` file when you access `schematic` services (via the command line) for the first time.
-It will download the `token.pickle` file to the project root by default.
-There are configurable keys/attributes for both of these files in the `config.yml` file.

 ### Fill in Configuration File(s)